 PRESIDENT | CEO

 Kent Parks is President and CEO of Beyond.
 Kent and his wife Erika worked among Muslims in Asia for 20 years.
 They regularly lead church planting movement trainings around the world.
-He also equips people to better understand mission strategy, biblical theology, and the biblical basis of missions.
+He also equips people to better understand mission strategy, and biblical theology of missions.

 Kent pastored in Texas for seven years before going to the mission field.
 He has been a seminary professor and the academic dean of a seminary and has also taught internationally in graduate schools.
 He earned his B.A. in English and History from Hardin-Simmons University in Abilene, Texas as well as his M.Div. and Ph.D. from Southwestern Baptist Theological Seminary in Fort Worth, Texas.
-Kent and Erika have two adult daughters also serving the Lord.
+Kent and Erika have two adult daughters and a son-in-law who love and serve Jesus and are active in making disciples too.

 VP TEAM DEVELOPMENT